They’re Garnishing My Wages | Stop Wage Garnishment Now

 Once you have let HR and the others (above) know, you will go back to getting your full pay check.
 The case then proceeds as a usual Chapter 7 or Chapter 13 bankruptcy would.

-There is even a possibility that you can recover the funds that were garnished.
+You might even be able to recover the funds that were garnished.

 But hurry.
-Every moment you delay is risking another paycheck that gets shorted, funds going to “them” which you can be using for groceries and food.
+Every moment you delay means you’re risking another garnished paycheck.
+Don’t send your money to “them.”
+You need it for groceries and food.
 You’re going to need to start getting money together for your bankruptcy.
 You cannot afford to lose 25% of your pay check.